bbauska/meta-react-basics/README.md

 of dark mode on.
 Based on whether the value of this variable is true or false, your component will render an H1 heading with some text in it.
 Either as a dark theme or as a light theme.
-Additionally, it's possible to switch the theme with a button click.
+Additionally, it's possible to switch the theme with a button click.</p>
 <p>Now, let's continue with an in depth
 demonstration of event handling.
 I'm going to demonstrate event handling with an example so that you can gain practical insight into the